hogklint/tailfin/README.md

  `--color`                   | `auto`                          | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
  `--completion`              |                                 | Output tailfin command-line completion code for the specified shell.
 Can be 'bash', 'zsh' or 'fish'.
- `--compose`                 | `[]`                            | Compose project name to match (regular expression) `--compose-colors`          |                                 | Specifies the colors used to highlight container names.
-Provide colors as a comma-separated list using SGR (Select Graphic Rendition) sequences, e.g., "91,92,93,94,95,96".
- `--config`                  | `~/.config/tailfin/config.yaml` | Path to the tailfin config file `--container-colors`        |                                 | Specifies the colors used to highlight compose project names.
-Use the same format as --container-colors.
-Defaults to the values of --container-colors if omitted, and must match its length.
+ `--compose`                 | `[]`                            | Compose project name to match (regular expression) `--config`                  | `~/.config/tailfin/config.yaml` | Path to the tailfin config file `--container-colors`        |                                 | Specifies the colors used to highlight container names.
+Use the same format as --namespace-colors.
+Defaults to the values of --namespace-colors if omitted, and must match its length.
  `--exclude`, `-e`           | `[]`                            | Log lines to exclude. (regular expression) `--exclude-container`, `-E` | `[]`                            | Container name to exclude. (regular expression) `--highlight`, `-H`         | `[]`                            | Log lines to highlight. (regular expression)